nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 Running DFU
 ===========

-After the sample is built with the :file:`overlay-dfu.conf` and programmed to your development kit, support for FOTA update is enabled.
+After the sample is built with the file suffix set to ``dfu`` and programmed to your development kit, support for FOTA update is enabled.
 See :ref:`FOTA over Bluetooth Low Energy<ug_nrf52_developing_ble_fota>` for instructions on how to perform FOTA update and initiate the DFU process.

 Dependencies